Article

 Roughly $120 billion moved from financial institutions into money market mutual funds between March 8 and March 15.
 Much of that was likely from small and medium-sized banks.

-Here are critical areas heavily affected by current volatility in the sector and the broader macroeconomic environment, along with key actions leadership teams may consider:
+Nearly two years since those bank failures, risk management remains paramount.
+Here are critical areas that were heavily affected by volatility in the sector, along with key actions leadership teams may consider:

 Liquidity and asset liability management